 Utterly curious, I asked why he was still so enamored of elephants.
 He lowered the camera a split second and said, “Because they’re so danged smart.”

-Supat was right on, illustrated twice daily at show time.
-Four elephants have formed their own jazz band, working on improvisations with marimba, gong, drums, cymbals and percussion, tutored by a jazz aficionado from New York City two week a year.
+Supat was right on, illustrated twice daily at showtime.
+Four elephants have formed their own jazz band, working on improvisations with marimba, gong, drums, cymbals, and percussion, tutored by a jazz aficionado from New York City two weeks a year.